Last Updated on January 1, 2023 by asoulwindow

-Since some of the greatest religions of the world such as Sanatan Dharm aka Hinduism, Jainism, Sikhism and Buddhism.
+Some of the greatest religions of the world such as Sanatan Dharm aka Hinduism, Jainism, Sikhism and Buddhism are born in India.
 India, one of the most powerful nations of the world, is a cradle of civilizations since times immemorial.

 Since centuries the spiritual and material wealth of India has attracted seekers, travelers, explorers, merchants, spiritual gurus and even Islamic invaders and European invaders.
 People visit you only when you have something to give.
 Sarnath is no exception!